Tel Kabri: Palatial

 Prior to the ongoing excavations at Kabri that began in 2005, archaeologists thought that there was only one palace at the site, and that it was built in the period between the late Middle Bronze I (2200–1950 BCE) and Middle Bronze IIA (1950–1700 BCE).
-It was also thought that the Middle Broze I period had been a transition phase.
+It was also thought that the Middle Bronze I period had been a transition phase.
 However, the palace found by Kempinski has been dated to the Middle Bronze IIB (1700–1550 BCE), and in 2010, a second, earlier, palace – a Middle Bronze IIA palace – was identified beneath the Middle Bronze IIB palace.
 The remains of the earlier Middle Bronze IIA palace appear to show that it was expanded to create the later Middle Bronze IIB palace.
 The discovery of the earlier palace pushes the dates for palatial occupation of the site to the Middle Bronze IIA, 150 years earlier than originally believed.
 The earlier Middle Bronze IIA palace may have been "the most impressive structure in the Upper Galilee" at the time, and was possibly the oldest palace in Canaan.